tolgee/documentation/blog/2022-08-08-launching-tolgee-pricing.md

 title: "Launching Tolgee pricing 🚀"

+description: Tolgee is launching the first pricing for the cloud version of the localization tool while keeping free and the self-hosted version.

 authors: [mchalupnikova]

 image: "/img/blog/free_plan.png"

-description: "Launching first pricing for the cloud version of Tolgee."

 tags: [open-source, pricing, self-hosted, i18n]
 ---